bartala/PalliativEtiological/README.md

-# Identifying Palliative and Etiological Drugs
+# # 🌟Identifying Palliative and Etiological Drugs🌟
-# 1. Setup Instructions

-Before executing the code, follow these steps for a smooth experience:
+Before executing the colab nodebook, follow these steps for a smooth experience:

 ## **I. Initial Setup and Preparation**
 - ### Selecting the Hardware Accelerator